Congratulations 2026-2027 Board of Governors!

 C. Honored guests will be recognized at general membership meetings.

-D. The Parliamentarian will consult with the 5th Bomb Wing Protocol Officer and/or 91st Missile Wing Protocol Officer on all protocol matters.
+D. The Parliamentarian will consult with the 5th Bomb Wing Protocol Officer and/or 91st Missile Wing Protocol Officer on all protocol matters as necessary.

 E. The MSC membership roster and e-mail list may only be used for official MSC approved purposes.
 No individual will sell or distribute the MSC roster or e-mail information to any individual or business.
 No individual may disseminate information using the MSC roster or email list unless approved by the President.
 All information collected will abide by all Privacy Act Guidelines.